2021-07-29

-"The successful demonstration of 6T-SRAM based PIM hardware is a major breakthrough in the path to ultra-low power and low-cost AI accelerators," noted Gene Frantz, a professor in the Practice at Rice University, a member of National Academy of Engineering, and fellow of IEEE.
-Frantz, who has been called the "father of digital signal processing," served as a Principle Fellow at Texas Instruments.
-"The work by Professor Yang and his team demonstrates that PIM can be realized in CMOS semiconductor technology with excellent performance and efficiency, showing considerable potential for its transition into commercial applications."
+“The successful demonstration of 6T-SRAM based PIM hardware is a major breakthrough in the path to ultra-low power and low-cost AI accelerators,” noted Gene Frantz, a professor at Rice University, a member of National Academy of Engineering, and fellow of IEEE.
+Frantz, who has been called the “father of digital signal processing,” served as a Principal Fellow at Texas Instruments.
+“The work by Professor Yang and his team demonstrates that PIM can be realized in CMOS semiconductor technology with excellent performance and efficiency, showing considerable potential for its transition into commercial applications.”

 * * *